codybartfast/ccfile/ReadMe.md

 Features:

-* Read and write both text and bytes (similar to `File.ReadAllText` etc.)
+* Thread-safe reads and writes (similar to `File.ReadAllText`) plus serialization.
-* Serialize objects and values in the same manner as writing text or bytes.
-* Convenience `ReadOrWrite` method for initialization (similar to [`ConcurrentDictionary.GetOrAdd`][MSGetOrAdd]).
+* Convenient, thread-safe `ReadOrWrite` method for initialization (similar to [`ConcurrentDictionary.GetOrAdd`][MSGetOrAdd]).
+* Thread-safe `Modify` method.
-* Automatically creates a backup of an existing file before writting.
+* Automatically creates a backup of existing files.
-* Allows a separate copy of updated files to be created for archiving or versioning.
-* Thread-safe, prevents concurrent access to a file (including from different instances of `CCFile`).
-* Only writes to file after with all the data is available (to prevent partial writes when an exception is thrown while creating the data).
-* Checks for evidence of previous incomplete writes.
-* `Modify` method ensures file is not changed by a separte process between reading and then writing new data.

-Limitations:
+* Supports additional archiving or versioning of files.
+* Reduces likely hood of partial writes and detects them if they do happen.

+Warnings:

 * Although intended to be robust, this is a first release and so may not be as reliable as hoped and may have dreadful bugs.
-* Concurrency checking is only when using CCFile.
-(Although exclusive file access should prevent concurrent writes.)
-* It's not the fastest way to write to file as it assembles a complete `byte[]` before writing.
+* It's not the fastest way to write to file and does not support append.

-* If an incomplete write is discovered then it makes no attempt to repair or to choose which of any existing files should be restored.
+&nbsp;

 For Me, By Me (FMBM)
 --------------------

 This was created primarily for use by the author.
 It has only been tested in limited envirnoments.
 It is intended for getting ad-hoc  applications up and running quickly.
 It probably is not suitable for complex, production, nor evolving projects.
 (The name is inspired by the [Fubu][Fubu], _For Us, By Us_, project, but there is no other connection.)

 ----------------------------------------------------------------------------